mobilecoinfoundation/mobilecoin/crypto/ring-signature/README.md

   single MobileCoin transaction.
 The entire assembly is defined in the `ring_ct` module in `mc-transaction-core`.
 * Definitions for "one-time keys" and their connection to transaction outputs and subaddresses.

+This crate implicitly defines relationships between a bunch of key components:
+* One-time private keys and TxOut's
+* One-time private keys and Key Images
+* One-time private keys of TxOut's and subaddresses
+* Subaddreses and Ring signatures

+However, most things having to do with the TxOut Public key and the TxOut shared secret live in the `mc-transaction-core` crate, one level higher.
+Most of the actual blockchain data structures are defined there.